Suggested Reading: Ezekiel 20:21-26

-A number of years ago, DC Comics decided to explore the possibilities that existed if Superman had been found by a more sinister individual than the salt of the earth Jonathan and Martha Kent.
+A number of years ago, DC Comics decided to explore the possibilities that existed if Superman had been found by more sinister individuals than the salt of the earth Jonathan and Martha Kent.
 The resulting character in this alternate universe was Ultraman.
 Ultraman had all of Superman's natural gifts, but none of his character and thus he took the very same tools that Superman had used to save people and used them to hurt people for his own personal gain.
 The natural gifts were the same but Ultraman had twisted them into something cruel and evil.

 In Ezekiel 20:25-26, God spoke to the prophet about his chosen people, saying, "I gave them over to worthless decrees and regulations that would not lead to life.
 I let them pollute themselves with the very gifts I had given them…" (NLT).
 God had given his people the gift of the law.
 This gift was intended to lead them to life, to show them how to live in a covenantal relationship of trust with God.
 But instead, they had taken that gift and twisted it into something that gave them an excuse for behaving badly.
 Rather than following the laws that said, "Don't oppress the poor," or "Don't commit adultery," and utilizing the sacrificial system as a way to bridge the gap between themselves and their Creator, they indulged themselves and then used the sacrifices as a point system to let them do whatever they wanted.